The Counter Offer: Say No!

 But, here’s the thing.

-These are promises until they’re in a written contract.
+These are only words until these promises are in a written contract.

 Sadly, according to an article by Jack Bagshaw on Linked In,